Culture of the United States: Origins, development, and spread

-The European roots of the United States originate with the English and Spanish settlers of colonial North America during British and Spanish rule.
+The European roots of the United States originate with the English, Spanish, and French settlers of colonial North America during British, Spanish, and French rule.
 The varieties of English people, as opposed to the other peoples on the British Isles, were the overwhelming majority ethnic group in the 17th century (the population of the colonies in 1700 was 250,000) and were 47.9% of percent of the total population of 3.9 million.
+These early settlers mostly came from what is referred to as Southern England.
 They constituted 60% of the whites at the first census in 1790 (%: 3.5 Welsh, 8.5 Scotch Irish, 4.3 Scots, 4.7 Irish, 7.2 German, 2.7 Dutch, 1.7 French, and 2 Swedish).
 The English ethnic group contributed to the major cultural and social mindset and attitudes that evolved into the American character.
 Of the total population in each colony, they numbered from 30% in Pennsylvania to 85% in Massachusetts.
 Large non-English immigrant populations from the 1720s to 1775, such as the Germans (100,000 or more), Scotch Irish (250,000), added enriched and modified the English cultural substrate.

+African culture, often transferred through the enslavement of the African diaspora, and contributions from their descendants, African Americans, are also foundational to the culture of the United States.

 Jeffersonian democracy was a foundational American cultural innovation, which is still a core part of the country's identity.
 Thomas Jefferson's Notes on the State of Virginia was perhaps the first influential domestic cultural critique by an American and was written in reaction to the views of some influential Europeans that America's native flora and fauna (including humans) were degenerate.